adijo/adijo.github.com/research.md

 <p class="message">
-  I worked along with <a href = "http://www.iiserpune.ac.in/~farhat/">Dr. Farhat Habib</a> on various research projects in Computational Biology.
+  I worked along with <a href = "http://www.iiserpune.ac.in/~farhat/">Dr. Farhat Habib</a> on various research projects in computational biology.

 </p>